Knowledge Articles > Why Excel Is Not a Grant Management System

 Another shortcoming of Excel as a grant management system is its lack of built-in collaboration features.
 Excel suffers several collaboration setbacks including:

-Excel lacks user roles to streamline business processes: While grant management systems like Enquire allow users to configure roles-based permissions to complete specific tasks, such as processing payments, Excel does not.
+Grant management systems like Enquire allow users to configure roles-based permissions to complete specific tasks, such as processing payments.
+However, Excel does not.
 This in turn raises security concerns and negates the possibility of enforceable business process workflows – a core feature of modern grant management systems.

-There is a risk of conflicting changes: If two users try to make changes to the same cell at the same time, Excel will not know which change to keep, and the user who saves their changes last will overwrite the other user’s changes.
-The impacts of these changes go beyond annoyance, and can prove an audit risk if unnoticed.
+If two users try to make changes to the same cell at the same time, Excel will not know which change to keep.
+As a result, the user who saves their changes last will overwrite the other user’s changes.
+The impacts of these changes can cause frustration.
+Worse, they can prove an audit risk if unnoticed.
 The lack of user roles mentioned above also impacts the transparency of projects, especially when changes are made without clear tracking.

-Data loss and corruption risks: If a user makes changes to a spreadsheet and then closes the file without saving, those changes will be lost.
+If a user makes changes to a spreadsheet and then closes the file without saving, those changes will be lost.
 This issue is avoided entirely by cloud-based solutions such as the Enquire Grant Management System.
 While Excel can also be used in online mode, this setting still experiences syncing issues and limits functionality.
 The same applies to unexpected computer crashes, internet disconnects and other technical issues that can occur while a spreadsheet is open.
 Changes may not be saved, and files often corrupt or revert to a much earlier state.

-There is a risk of security breaches: Should a user shares a spreadsheet with someone they do not trust that person is free to access sensitive information or make unauthorised changes to the spreadsheet.
+If a user shares a spreadsheet with someone not trustworthy, they are free to access sensitive information or make unauthorised changes to the spreadsheet.
 This is especially problematic given the sensitive data involved in grant management, and the regularity with which third party interactions are required.
-Enquire overcomes this issue using roles-based permissions and internal and external user portals for different users to access.
+A grant management system overcomes this issue using roles-based permissions and internal and external user portals for different users to access.

 Excel also lacks features such as notifications, emails, alerts, comments against workflow data and other required reminders for efficiency and collaboration that move projects forward.